nilesh-fatfatwale/nilesh-fatfatwale/README.md

 ## 💫About Me:

-- 💻 Self-Taught Full Stack Developer & Web3 Enthusiast
+- 💻 Certified DevOps Engineer & Cloud / Kubernetes Enthusiast
-- 📚 Education: Bachelor's in Computer Science from DBATU University
+- 📚 Education: Bachelor’s in Computer Science from DBATU University (2024)​
-- 📝 Passion: Enthusiastic about Data Structures & Algorithms, Full Stack Web Development, Blockchain/Web3, and contributing to Open Source projects
+- 🛠️ Passion: Enthusiastic about Cloud Infrastructure, CI/CD pipelines, Containerization (Docker), Kubernetes/EKS, Terraform (IaC), and GitOps with Argo CD & Helm.
-- 🌟 Primary Language: JavaScript — "the soul of my development journey"
+- 🌩️ Stack & Tools: AWS (VPC, EC2, EKS, ALB), Terraform, Jenkins, Docker, Kubernetes, Argo CD, Helm, SonarQube, Trivy, Nginx.
-- 🚩 Interests: Full Stack Web Development, React Native Application Development, Blockchain Integration and Solving Rubik Cube
+- 🚩 Interests: Designing production‑grade AWS infrastructures (VPC, private/public subnets, bastion host, ALB, EKS) and building end‑to‑end CI/CD pipelines for full‑stack applications with automated testing, security scans, and GitOps deployments.
 - ⚡ Fact:"If you ask me a question and I don’t know the answer, I’m going to tell you that I don’t know.
 But I bet you what, I know how to find the answer, and I will find the answer."
-- 🤔 Opportunities: Seeking internships or job roles in Full Stack Development and Blockchain technology
+- 🤔 Opportunities: Actively seeking internships or entry‑level roles in DevOps / Cloud / SRE where I can design AWS infrastructure, automate deployments, and manage Kubernetes‑based applications in production‑like environments